erosdome/sample-apps-ios-simple-objc/README.md

 Bitrise sample iOS app
 ===========================

-This is b simple, Objective-C based iOS app project you can use for testing Bitrise's app validation process and use it for experimenting with other Bitrise features after you register it as an app on [bitrise.io](http://www.bitrise.io/).
+This is c simple, Objective-C based iOS app project you can use for testing Bitrise's app validation process and use it for experimenting with other Bitrise features after you register it as an app on [bitrise.io](http://www.bitrise.io/).